MichaelCade/wow_stats/README.md

 **OAuth redirect error**
 → Make sure `http://localhost:8081/callback` is listed exactly as a Redirect URL in your Battle.net developer portal client settings.

+**Vault/Roster state lost after restart**
+→ The Great Vault and Weekly Roster use browser `localStorage` — clearing browser data will reset them.
+Server restarts have no effect on this state.